 This was another long term project from last year.
-One of those projects you search on the internet for ideas someone did before and it seems no one has done it, or at least never posted anything on the internet that they did!
-I did some work on it, a little thinking, them some more works and a bit more thinking.
+I needed a blind for waterfowl hunting in my Wilderness Systems Commander 120.
+This was one of those projects you search on the internet for ideas someone did before and it seems no one has done it, or at least never posted anything on the internet that they did!
+I did some work on it, a little thinking, then some more work and a bit more thinking.

 Here is the finished product, so your not skipping to the end.
 This my buddy Greg, pictured on the left, and my kayak just about beached up on the right.
 This is the sit up position in the blind and there is a laying down position to be covered later.